joshbegley/nyt-latest/README.md

-**Putin Visits Military Command in Russian City Seized During Mutiny**\
+**Russian Strike Hits City Center in Northern Ukraine, Kyiv Says**\
-`President Vladimir V. Putin met with military commanders in Rostov-on-Don in his first publicized trip to the city since an uprising by the Wagner mercenary group in June.`\
+`The attack came hours after the Kremlin said that President Vladimir V. Putin had met with military commanders in Rostov-on-Don, a Russian city that was briefly seized during a mutiny by the Wagner mercenary group.`\
 https://nytimes.com/2023/08/19/world/europe/putin-rostov-on-don-mutiny.html?searchResultPosition=1

 **The Post-Vacation Clarity**\